 A chord is said to be in its root position when its root is the lowest note.
 A three-note chord or triad can also be in its first or second inversion.
 A chord is in its first inversion if its third is the lowest note.
-It is in its second inversion when its fifth is the lowest note.
-In the following example, the major triad of C stands in its root position and in its first and second inversions:
+It is in its second inversion if its fifth is the lowest note.
+In the following example, the major triad of C is in its root position and in its first and second inversions:

 Root position